BellevueDSCLoyd/SBALoan/README.md

 The primary [code](code/FinalProject.ipynb) in Python using Jupyter Notebook.

+If you have trouble with GitHub rendering the file, please try [here](https://nbviewer.jupyter.org/github/SDLoyd/SBALoan/blob/main/code/FinalProject.ipynb

 The supporting code for model selection and parameter tuning also in Python using Jupyter Notebook:

 * [Regressesion Model Selection](supplemental_code/Pycaret_Reg.ipynb)